imbapc/Booking-Website/Organisation.md

   - Frederick Hy:
       - Worked on implementation of concertresource

+  - Daniel Hong:
+       - Initialize functions in concertresourse and fix all the bugs with the help of Fredrick.
+       - Worked on the Mapper Class

 - Strategy to minimize the chance of concurrency errors
   - In different implementations, we used transactions to separate operations from different users.
 Especially for `POST` requests